Hackers use multiple methods for trying to get into your accounts. The most commonly used attacks involve phishing or the use of stolen credentials.

-These sentences are much longer than ordinary passwords, which makes them many times stronger, and they include the human aspect where they relate to something that we can feel, have felt or can visualize in our memory.
-As soon as you apply the principle of visualizing something, then your brain is much better equipped to remember it.
+These sentences are much longer than ordinary passwords, which makes them much stronger, and they include the human aspect where they relate to something that we can feel, have felt or can visualise.
+As soon as you apply the principle of visualising something, then your brain is much better equipped to remember it.

-If you look at the text, you will see that it still contains upper + lowercase letters, it also contains spaces, which is a special character.
-It does not contain numbers, there really is not a need for that, but if you still encounter requirements to have this, just try to incorporate a number to it, to be compliant with the rules.
+If you look at the text, you will see that it still contains upper and lowercase letters.
+It also contains spaces, which is a special kind of character.
+It does not contain numbers.
+There’s no need for that.
+But if you still encounter requirements to have this, just try to incorporate a number to it, to be compliant with the rules.

 Instead of passwords we should create passphrasesOLE MARTIN REFVIK, HEAD OF SECURITY, ADMINCONTROL

-If you mathematically (based on computing power) evaluate the strength of these passphrases you will find that to crack these using computers, it will take more than 10 000+ centuries to guess.
+If you mathematically (based on computing power) evaluate the strength of these passphrases, you will find that to crack them using computers, it will take more than 10,000+ centuries to guess.
 This makes it impossible for any hacker and ensures that your data is safe.

-“Thorough2%” – – It looks strong, does it not?
-It is even 10 characters with special characters and all that.
+“Thorough2%” – – This looks strong, right?
+It even has 10 characters with special characters and all that.
 Such a password only takes a few hours for an attacker to guess using computers – Ouch!

-“Xs5dfg%–” – This looks complex and hard to guess, but it just takes a few minutes to hack using computers, and you probably will not remember it anyway.
+“Xs5dfg%–” – This looks complex and hard to guess, but it just takes a few minutes to hack using computers, and you probably won’t remember it anyway.

 What about my existing passwords and accounts?

-If you don’t have a long and very strong password on your existing accounts, I recommend you to update these and create stronger passphrases, or use the password manager to create strong passwords for you.
+If you don’t use long and strong passwords on your existing accounts, I recommend that you update them and create strong passphrases, or use the password manager to create strong passwords for you.

 You should closely monitor if any of your existing accounts have been affected by a data breachOLE MARTIN REFVIK, HEAD OF SECURITY, ADMINCONTROL

-Data breaches do occur, and such would disclose your account details including your username and password to hackers.
-Even larger companies have been shown to not take security seriously enough.
-You should therefore also closely monitor if any of your existing accounts have been affected by a data breach.
+Data breaches do occur and can disclose your account details to hackers, including your username and password.
+Even large companies have been shown to not take security seriously enough.
+You should therefore closely monitor whether any of your existing accounts have been affected by a data breach.

 For this purpose I would specifically recommend that you check your email address using a public service like https://haveibeenpwned.com/.

-Here you enter your email address to get a list of known breaches where your email address has been part of the breach.
-If you are affected, make sure to create a new and strong password for that service and never use the old again.
-In addition, you can subscribe to updates of any new breaches.
+You enter your email address to get a list of known breaches where your email address has been part of a breach.
+If you are affected, make sure you create a new and strong password for that service and never reuse the old password.
+You can also subscribe to updates of any new breaches.

-If you want to discover other ways you increase security in these fast changing times, you may also be interested in our handbook on how to manage the impact of hybrid working on cybersecurity.
+If you want to discover other ways of increasing your security in these rapidly changing times, you may also be interested in our handbook on how to manage the impact of hybrid working on cybersecurity.